vu-rdm-tech/site_copy/functions/User-management.md

 - Click on the button on the top-right with your username.

 ![group manager](group-manager.jpg)
-- Select &ldquo;Group Manager&rdquo; in the top menu.
 - In the left pane of the Group Manager, select the group
 - Click on the link &ldquo;Click here to add a new user to the group&rdquo;.
 - Enter the email address of the user.
 The address must be entered entirely in lower case.